 Oil plays a big role in the performance of the R07 engine.
 Oil is used to cool and dampen parts of the R07, as opposed to older Chevrolet engines that relied on oil simply for lubrication.
 Compared to the SB2 engine, the R07 engine’s camshaft is located higher in the block, meaning that valvetrain dynamics are improved at high RPM.
 The R07 is capable of operating at 10,000 RPM.

 Each race car must pass the pre-race inspection required by NASCAR.
 If an infraction is found, teams must correct it and have the car re-inspected before the race.
-In the case of a minor transgression, the car may be sent to the end of the line at the beginning of the race.
+In the case of a minor transgression, the car may be sent to the back of the grid at the beginning of the race.
 In the case of a major rule violation, the car will not be allowed to participate in the race.

 Following the race, NASCAR officials dismantle the winning vehicle to check for forbidden parts that may have unfairly enhanced the driver’s performance.
 This post-race inspection often includes a complete disassembly of the engine and suspension system.
 Teams can be docked points and fined if it is discovered that their vehicle was in violation of NASCAR regulations.

 How are NASCAR engines different from regular engines?

 The main difference between NASCAR engines and regular engines is that NASCAR engines are much larger.
 The combined volume of the pistons inside the cylinders of a NASCAR engine, a measurement known as displacement, is 358 cubic inches.
 The intake and exhaust are designed to provide a power boost.
 Additionally, there are no mufflers or catalytic converters that slow the exhaust, a feature that allows for peak performance.